wildjames/pallier/README.md

 then messages get garbled.
 Is one of my checks incorrect?
 Probably.
 Look at `calculate_keypair` again.
 Further testing reveals that a different selection of `r` results in a correct decryption.
 For example, `r = 22` works, but `r = 7` or `15` doesn't.
 The selection of `r`, according to wikipedia is simply a random number `0 < r < n`.
 Further investigation reveals that the decryption does not match the original message in cases where `r` is not coprime with n; in this case, `n = 35`, with factors `5, 7`.
 This is not specified in the wikipedia page, from which I am getting the algorithm, and I don't see a mention of it in the paper either.

 Can I construct a failure state based off this understanding.
 Take the primes `11` and `3`, and choose a value of `g = 34`, which satisfies the conditions for `g`.
 Then, choosing a value of `r = {15, 12, 11, 9, 22}` will induce a corrupted message, but values of `r = {13, 14, 8, 20}` results in the expected recovery of the message.
 Do I need a check for this condition?

+Found it!
+I was missing a check in the encrypt function - the encrypted message had to be coprime with n, as I found from my tests.
+Fixed now, by checking in both the encrypt and decrypt functions.